mikstar678/Space-Invaders/README.md

 now click ok and wait for the file to download.

 inside 'downloads' you should now see 2 files with the space-invaders-main name, that is ok

+Ignore the file witha little zip on it, click on the one wittout a zip

+you may have to do a double click by clicking twice really fast but thats ok

+then double click again on the space-invaders-main folder that shows up

+it will now bring you to a few files.

+click on the one titled 'main'

+AND TADA!!!!
+It may have taken long but we got there and now you can enjoy my space invaders game :)

+#### APPLE COMPUTERS / MACS / MACBOOKS FOLLOW THIS GUIDE

+READ ALL OF THIS BEFORE DOING IT, YOU CAN ALWAYS COME BACK :)

+Go back to the top of this page and click the green '<>Code' icon at the top

+It should open a small box, at the bottom of this box you will see an option to 'Download ZIP'

+Click on it

+once the download has finished click on the blue and white face icon titled 'finder' at the bottom left of the screen

+on the left click on downloads

+then click on the folder named 'Space-invaders-main'

+click on it agin

+then click on the file titled main

+AND TADA!!!!
+It may have taken long but we got there and now you can enjoy my space invaders game :)